World’s largest virtual agentic engineering & quality conference

 Speed improvements.
 TestMu AI customers see major execution gains: Boomi cut its full test run from 9.5 hours to about 2, a 78% faster test execution, with AI-native test execution.

 Cost reduction.
-Organizations that adopt TestMu AI for AI-native testing cut spend too: Emburse reported a 50% reduction in costs.
+Organizations that adopt TestMu AI for AI-native testing cut spend too: Emburse reported a 50% reduction in infrastructure costs.
 Maintenance also drops because AI agents self-heal when applications change.

 Quality improvements.
 When AI testing agents democratize testing through natural language, more people can create tests, leading to wider use case coverage, tests earlier in the SDLC, and better quality software overall.